graalvm/vscode-extensions/README.md

 # Visual Studio Code extension

-This suite provides extension to Visual Studio Code that supports development of polyglot applications using GraalVM.
+This suite provides extension to Visual Studio Code that supports development of applications targeting GraalVM.
 The extension is Technology Preview.

 ## Build VSIX package from sources